BU-Spark/pitne-voter-app/README.md

 This API key is for enabling Mailchimp, a service that allows a site admin to collect email addresses input by site users

+## Candidate Info

+Code is linked to strapi so when a candidate is updated on strapi the website is updated

 # Deployment

 Access our deployed website [here](https://bostonvoter.com/) or https://bostonvoter.com/.